Wesleyan-Media-Project/party_classifier_pdid/README.md

 # Wesleyan Media Project - Party Classifier with Unique ID

 Welcome!
+This repository contains scripts that train and apply a machine learning model to classify political advertisements based on their content and determine which political party (Democratic, Republican, or Other) the ads belong to.

-This repo is a part of the Cross-platform Election Advertising Transparency initiative ([CREATIVE](https://www.creativewmp.com/)) project.
-CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
-CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
-You will also need the repo [datasets](https://github.com/Wesleyan-Media-Project/datasets), [fb_2020](https://github.com/Wesleyan-Media-Project/fb_2020) and [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repos to run the script.
+This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
+CREATIVE is an academic research project that has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
+In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
+CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

-This repo is a part of the Data Classification Step.
+To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
+The scripts in this repo are part of the Data Classification Step in our pipeline.

 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)

 ## Table of Contents